Trail 1: Seven Islands

 0.6 Start of the Newmans Island Bridge.

 0.8 Paved trail ends.
 Turn right onto the Island Loop Trail to hike around the island.
+The paw paw grove is off to the left soon after you begin hiking clockwise around the island.
+Can you find one?

 0.85 Picnic table beside a pretty part of the French Broad River.